Azerbaijani MoD: Armenian armed forces exposed to heavy casualties

 By Trend

-During the day on October 21 and on the night of October 22, the combat operations in the Aghdere-Aghdam, Fuzuli-Jabrayil, and Zangilan-Gubadli directions continued with varying intensity, Trend reports citing Azerbaijani Defense Ministry.
+During the day on October 21 and on the night of October 22, the combat operations in the Aghdere-Aghdam, Fizuli-Jabrayil, and Zangilan-Gubadli directions continued with varying intensity, Trend reports citing Azerbaijani Defense Ministry.

 The Armenian armed forces fired at our defensive positions using small arms, mortars, and howitzers.